+(a) As used in this section, "knife" means an instrument that:

+(1) Consists of a sharp edged or sharp pointed blade capable of inflicting cutting, stabbing, or tearing wounds; and

+(2) Is intended to be used as a weapon.

+(b) The term includes a dagger, dirk, poniard, stiletto, switchblade knife, or gravity knife.

+- (c) A person who recklessly, knowingly, or intentionally possesses a knife on:

+- (1) School property

+- (2) A school bus

+(3) A special purpose bus commits a Class B misdemeanor.
+However, the offense is a Class A misdemeanor if the person has a previous unrelated conviction under this section and a Class D felony if the offense results in bodily injury or serious bodily injury to another person.

+(d) This section does not apply to a person who possesses a knife:

+(1) If:

-- (a) As used in this section, "knife" means an instrument that: - Consists of a sharp edged or sharp pointed blade capable of inflicting cutting, stabbing, or tearing wounds: and - (2) Is intended to be used as a weapon. - (b) The term includes a dagger, dirk, poniard, stiletto, switchblade knife, or gravity knife. - (c) A person who recklessly, knowingly, or intentionally possesses a knife on: - (1) School property - (2) A school bus - (3) A special purpose bus commits a Class B misdemeanor.
-However, the offense is a Class A misdemeanor if the person has a previous unrelated conviction under this section and a Class D felony if the offense results in bodily injury or serious bodily injury to another person. - (d) This section does not apply to a person who possesses a knife: - (1) If: - (A) The knife is provided to the person by the School Corporation or possession of and the knife is authorized by the school corporation; - (B) The person uses the knife for a purpose authorized by the school corporation; Or; - (2) if the knife is secured in a motor vehicle.
-(Note: Although storage of a knife in a motor vehicle is not a violation of Indiana Code, it is a violation of the LCHS student code of conduct and is punishable with suspension from school with a possible request for expulsion.) - 24.
-FORGERY AND/OR ILLEGAL POSSESSION OF OFFICIAL SCHOOL DOCUMENTS Possession or forgery of official documents such as final exams, unit tests, chapter tests, assessments, quizzes, teacher textbooks, teacher grade books, passes, interim reports, off campus permits, office request passes, student passes, etc. is prohibited.
+(A) The knife is provided to the person by the School Corporation or possession of and the knife is authorized by the school corporation;

+(B) The person uses the knife for a purpose authorized by the school corporation; Or;

+(2) if the knife is secured in a motor vehicle.
+(Note: Although storage of a knife in a motor vehicle is not a violation of Indiana Code, it is a violation of the LCHS student code of conduct and is punishable with suspension from school with a possible request for expulsion.)

+27. FOOD DELIVERIES - No food delivery services are allowed from 6:30 a.m. - 2:30 p.m. (to include, but not limited to: Door Dash, Grub Hub, Uber Eats, etc.)

+- → Any food delivered by a delivery company will be confiscated immediately and no refund will be given - → Parents dropping off food for a student may leave it on the shelves in the vestibule just inside Door A. Please make sure it is clearly labeled with the student's full name.

+28. FORGERY AND/OR ILLEGAL POSSESSION OF OFFICIAL SCHOOL DOCUMENTS - Possession or forgery of official documents such as final exams, unit tests, chapter tests, assessments, quizzes, teacher textbooks, teacher grade books, passes, interim reports, off campus permits, office request passes, student passes, etc. is prohibited.
 Forgery includes but is not limited to falsifying signatures and impersonation of phone calls of parents, staff members, physicians, or other persons.
 Consequences may range from Wednesday School to a request for expulsion.

-25. GAMBLING - Gambling devices include materials used for gambling such as dice or playing cards when not used for legitimate classroom or school purposes.
+29. GAMBLING - Gambling devices include materials used for gambling such as dice or playing cards when not used for legitimate classroom or school purposes.
 Students are prohibited from possessing gambling devices at school and shall not engage in any form of games of chance or gambling for money and/or objects of value at any time during school or during any school activity.
 Consequences may range from out of school suspension to a request for expulsion.

-26. GANG, CULT and OCCULT ACTIVITY - (IC 35-45-9)

-A gang is any ongoing organization, association, or group of three or more persons, whether formal or informal, having as one of its primary activities the commission of criminal acts, or the purposeful violation of any Lake Central School Corporation rule or policy and having a common name, identifying signs, colors, or symbols.
+30. GANG, CULT, OCCULT, and EXTREMIST GROUP ACTIVITY - (IC 35-45-9) A gang is any ongoing organization, association, or group of three or more persons, whether formal or informal, having as one of its primary activities the commission of criminal acts, or the purposeful violation of any Lake Central School Corporation rule or policy and having a common name, identifying signs, colors, or symbols.